RAMP-PCAR/ramp-pcar-docs/docs/known-issues-en.md

 # Known Issues {#wb-cont}

+## IE 9 Dataset Patch

+Internet Explorer 9, prior to the May 2014 security patch, would break on loading datasets with a large amount of numeric data.
+This would result in a script error and prevent the map from rendering correctly.
+Any IE9 clients should be patched to ensure
+RAMP functions correctly.
+See this <a href="http://stackoverflow.com/questions/11833319/ie-error-2147024882/11909547#11909547">
+bug report</a> for more details.

 ## IE Compatibility Mode

 RAMP will only render correctly if Internet Explorer is running in standards compliant mode.
 The recommended way to enforce